 Effective September 2023, Sage servers will stop accepting communication from Sage 100 and Sage 300 product versions using Transport Layer Security (TLS) 1.0 and 1.1.

 TLS is a security protocol that creates encryption paths over computer networks to help ensure that online communications and information cannot be intercepted.
 Regulatory standards have increasingly required the adoption of TLS 1.2 and the subsequent deprecation of TLS 1.0 and 1.1 due to known security risks.

-Any customer on product versions using TLS 1.0 and 1.1 will require an upgrade to their Sage 100 and Sage 300 software to prevent a disruption in the use of their software.
+Any customer using a subscription version of Sage 100 a version earlier than 2019.4 will require an upgrade to their Sage 100 to prevent a disruption in the use of their software.

 If a Sage 100 user does not upgrade their software by September 2023, they will begin receiving warning messages when accessing Sage 100 due to the inability to communicate with Sage servers.
 The software will revert to read-only mode and restrict access.

 Recommendation: Upgrade to Sage 100 2021.x or 2022.x although Sage’s website indicates that 2019.4+ is the minimum release compatible with the TLS changes.

 - Simplified role security capabilities